openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `format`: OPTIONAL.
 JSON string representing a format in which the Credential is requested to be issued.
 Valid values are defined in the table in Section 6.7.3. and include `jwt_vp` and `ldp_vp`.
 Formats identifiers not in the table, MAY be defined by the profiles of this specification.
 * `locations`: OPTIONAL.
 An array of strings that allows a client to specify the location of the resource server(s) allowing the AS to mint audience restricted access tokens.
 This data field is predefined in Section 2.2 of ([@!I-D.ietf-oauth-rar]).

-Note: Passing the `format` to the Authorization Request is informational and allows the Credential issuer to refuse early in case it does not support the requested format/credential combination.
-The client MAY request issuance of Credentials in other formats as well later in the process at the Credential endpoint.
+Note that the client MAY request issuance of Credentials in other formats as well later in the process at the Credential endpoint.

 [TBD: `locations` could enable a single authorization server to authorize access to different Credential endpoints.
 Might be an architectural option we want to pursue.]